artix41/awesome-transfer-learning/README.md

 # Awesome Transfer Learning
-A list of awesome papers and other cool resources on transfer learning and domain adaptation!
-Don't hesitate to suggest some resources I could have forgotten.
+A list of awesome papers and cool resources on transfer learning, domain adaptation and domain-to-domain translation in general!
+As you will notice, this list is currently mostly focused on domain adaptation (DA), but don't hesitate to suggest resources in other subfields of transfer learning.
+I accept pull requests.

 # Table of Contents